bradeneast/bradeneast.com/src/design/oklahoma-baptists/body.md

 ## Identity System

-To supplement the logo properly, I worked closely with our Creative Director to develop an identity system that would serve the diverse needs of Oklahoma Baptists.
-The Pantone-standardized colors were chosen to be functional and true to the Oklahoma Baptists brand messaging.
+To supplement the logo, I worked closely with our Creative Director on developing an identity system that would serve the diverse needs of the convention.
+Each design guideline was especially selected to be concise, functional, and true to the Oklahoma Baptists brand messaging.

-Each design guideline was especially tailored for clear and concise communication.

 ![A glimpse into the Oklahoma Baptists style guide](/_assets/images/oklahoma-baptists/style-guide.jpg)